soroel/soroel/README.md

-# Hi there, I'm Soroel 👋
+# Hi there, I'm Sorophine 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a love for coding and problem-solving.
 Here's a bit about me: